HenryWait/PicoCANGauge/README.md

 TODO:
 - Rewrite code in C++ to compile for Pico
-- Implement multiple Gauge faces for different vlaues and styles of gauges
+- Implement multiple Gauge faces for different values and styles of gauges